samaandrea10/mortgag-dashboard/USER_GUIDE.md

 | False Approved | Denied case predicted as approved |
 | False Denied | Approved case predicted as denied |

-This visualization provides a clearer understanding of the model's errors.
+This visualization provides a clearer understanding of the model's classification errors.

 ---